Primis1/Obsidian-Vault/finance/Portfolio & Stocks/Shareholders Yield, Value & Growth.md

 **(Shareholder's Yield**)
 - Dividends
-- Buy-backs
+- Net Buy-backs
-- *Deb reduction* - value of business does not change in regards of capital structure, **but ownership does** (by reducing debt we raise equity, and transfer value from debtors to investors)
+- *Net Deb reduction* - value of business does not change in regards of capital structure, **but ownership does** (by reducing debt we raise equity, and transfer value from debtors to investors)
+	- Change in long+short term debt

-Business which can't create value by growth/expansion from its cash-flows, **has to return those money back to investors in form of Shareholders Yield**
+### Business which can't create value by growth/expansion from its cash-flows, **has to return those money back to investors in form of Shareholders Yield**
+- Also, during assessment numbers should be netted to find real SY, because of share dilution/debt borrowing

 (**Firm Growth/Expansion Yield)**
-- Acquisitions
+- ### Inorganic growth - M&As
-- Reinvestment in company ***capital projects**
+- ### Organic growth - reinvestment in company ***capital projects**(R&D or OP CapEx)

 If ROIC or efficiency improvements **are real**, growth stocks, reinvest all their 'free cash' into expansion which